-We provide confidential, short-term, mental health services to all currently enrolled ETSU students.
-Services include individual, couple and group sessions, psychiatry (for existing clients), and case management.
+We provide FREE confidential, short-term, mental health counseling to all currently enrolled ETSU students.

 Most people can benefit from counseling at some time in their lives.
 Seeking professional assistance is a sign of good coping skills and intelligence, not a sign of weakness.

 Intake Session: Arrive during walk-in hours, complete paperwork, and meet with an intake counselor for about 30 minutes to briefly discuss your needs.

 First Session: We will call you within a week to schedule a first visit with your personal counselor.